atbcb/usab-uswds/_pages/about/budget-performance/par.md

 #### NOTE 8.
 INTER-ENTITY COSTS

-The Access Board recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.&nbsp;
-Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.&nbsp;
-Such imputed costs and revenues relate to employee benefits and claims to be settled by the Treasury Judgement Fund.&nbsp;
-Access Board recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.&nbsp;
+The Access Board recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
+Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.
+Such imputed costs and revenues relate to employee benefits and claims to be settled by the Treasury Judgement Fund.
+Access Board recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.

-The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.&nbsp;
-For the periods ended September 30, 2023 and 2022, respectively, inter-entity costs were as follows:
+The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
+For the fiscal years ended September 30, 2024 and 2023, respectively, inter-entity costs were as follows:

 | &nbsp;                              |  2024   |  2023      |
 | :---                                | ---:    | ---:       |